PAC$^m$-Bayes: Narrowing the Empirical Risk Gap in the Misspecified Bayesian Regime: PREDICTIVE AND INFERENTIAL RISKS

-\section{Predictive and Inferential Risks}
+In this work, we introduce a tractable multi-sample bound on the true predictive risk which sometimes manifests in the striking improvement demonstrated in in \cref{fig:hero,fig:toy_experiments}.
+This bound interchanges average and log and enables recovering ordinary Maximum Likelihood and the Bayesian posterior.
+We list our contributions as: \begin{enumerate} \item We introduce a novel multisample bound on the true predictive risk, which we call \pacm-Bayes. \item We show that this bound can be a tighter bound on the predictive risk than similar bounds on the inferential risk, which are widely used in practice. \item We prove that the slack of this bound is bounded under similar sets of assumptions as used in other PAC-Bayes works. \item We present empirical study demonstrating that \pacm-Bayes leads to models which better approximate the true predictive distribution than alternative bounds on the predictive risks. \end{enumerate}

+\section{PREDICTIVE AND INFERENTIAL RISKS}

-We begin with a \emph{statistical model}: $p(X| \theta)$ defining a distribution of each observed datum $X$ in terms of some parameters $\theta$.
+We begin at a high level with a \emph{statistical model}: $p(X| \theta)$ defining a distribution of each observed datum $X$ in terms of some parameters $\theta$.
 After observing $n$ data points drawn from some \emph{true distribution} $X^n\defeq\{X_i\}_i^n\iid\nu(X)$, we form a distribution of parameters, $q(\Theta|\{x_i\}_i^n)$.
 In principle we can then compute the \emph{predictive distribution}:

 (For brevity we henceforth regard $q$'s dependence on $\{x_i\}_i^n$ as implicit.)
-We judge the quality of this predictive distribution by measuring the relative entropy (Kullback-Leibler divergence) between it and the true distribution:
+If we had some particular application in mind, at this point we could score our model's ability to make predictions as measured by some specific \emph{risk}, a path that would lead to the general field of Bayesian risk minimization~\citep{berger2013statistical}.
+To keep things simple here, lacking a specific risk, we judge the quality of our predictive distribution by measuring the relative entropy (Kullback-Leibler divergence) between the true distribution and our predicted one:

-Up to a constant outside our control (the continuous entropy of the true distribution) this defines the \emph{true predictive risk}:
+Up to a constant outside our control (the continuous entropy of the true distribution) this defines what we'll call the \emph{true predictive risk}:

 In many cases the true predictive risk is ultimately what we care most about.
-It is what governs how much money our model will make, or how many lives it will save.
+Determining how accurately we can predict the future, it is often what governs how much money our model will make or how many lives it will save.

 Not knowing the true distribution $\nu(X)$, we cannot directly minimize the true predictive risk.
 One thing we can compute is the \emph{empirical predictive risk}: